 - InMobi – I wasn’t particularly satisfied with their fill rate, but your results may differ.

-- Amobee – This one is more difficult to use.
+- Amobee – This one is more difficult to use, and didn’t provide good results for me.
 See this review for more information.

 - Swappit – Not really an ad network, this company lets you trade your ad impressions for ads in other developers’ apps, helping you expand your reach (without paying).